HarshCasper/Rotten-Scripts/Python/Video_Steganography/README.md

-# Video Steganogrpahy
+# Video Steganography
 Steganography is the practice of concealing a file, message, image, or video within another file, message, image, or video.
 It has existed for a long time, and nowadays, digital steganography is used to hide data inside images.
-We can hide all kinds of data by using different digital steganographic methods.
+We can hide all kinds of data by using different digital stenographic methods.

 ## Steganography
 A digital image is a representation of pixel values, and every pixel value will have numbers containing information regarding the pixel.
 A digital color image will have **red, green, and blue channels** and eight bits to represent each channel, so every channel can take a value from **0-255**, and this value represents the intensity of the pixel.